Safa SC

-Safa primarily receives its support from Wata El-Museitbeh, as well as the Druze community all over Lebanon.
-Given their fanbase extends well in Mount Lebanon, including the city of Aley, they play the Mountain derby with Akhaa Ahli Aley.
+Safa is primarily supported by the Druze community, and maintains a strong fanbase throughout Mount Lebanon.
+As Akhaa Ahli Aley is also based in the Mount Lebanon region, specifically in Aley, matches between the two clubs are referred to as the "Mountain derby" due to their shared regional support.

 History

+Early history (1933–1961)

 Founded in 1933 at an amateur level in the Wata El-Museitbeh of Beirut, Safa Sporting Club was officially established in 1939 by seven people: Maher Wahab, Anis Naaim, Hasib Al-Jerdi, Amin Haidar, Chafik Nader, Toufik Al-Zouhairy and Adib Haidar.

 On 23 December 1948, Safa obtained the official membership and license from the government as a private association.
 In the same year, the club was affiliated to the Lebanese Football Association and was ranked within the Second Division.
 In 1961, Safa was promoted to the First Division.

+Recent history (2021–present)

+On 4 May 2012, after defeating Nejmeh, Safa were crowned Lebanese Premier League champions for the first time in 2011–12.
+They were crowned league champions for the second consecutive time in 2012–13, after defeating Ahed 3–1 on 19 May 2013.
+Safa also won the 2012–13 Lebanese FA Cup, following a 2–1 win against Shabab Sahel in the final, achieving a domestic double for the first time.

 After finishing the 2021–22 Lebanese Premier League in 11th place, Safa were due to be relegated to the Second Division for the first time.
 However, following Shabab Bourj's withdrawal from the league, they were relegated in place of Safa.
+Safa also narrowly avoided relegation the following season, finishing 10th above Salam Zgharta on account of their positive head-to-head record.